Pastoral Care and Wellbeing

-Wellbeing incorporates the physical, social, spiritual and emotional development of each student and is central to Mater Christi College’s learning and school improvement.
+Wellbeing incorporates the physical, social, spiritual and emotional development of each student and is central to Mater Christi College’s learning environment and school improvement plan.

-Students who experience a safe and effective learning environment with strong, supportive and trusting relationships are more likely to be engaged and connected at school.
+A safe and effective place to learn, with strong, supportive and trusting relationships, are vital for students to be engaged and connected at school.